changkon/GroceryStoreTutorial/README.md

 ### Remove from cart
 Edit the `remove_from_cart` method inside `User.py`.
 The method takes in product and quantity argument.
 Successful removal from the cart should update the cart dictionary variable.
 Furthermore, the product quantity value should be increased after successful removal from cart.
-The method shuold handle the scenarios where:
+The method should handle the scenarios where:
 1. Cannot remove more than what's currently in the cart
 2. Cannot remove a product which is not in the cart